Seasonal Affective Disorder

 Seasonal affective disorder (SAD) is a form of depression that typically occurs in the winter months, and the “winter blues” are a milder form of SAD.
-Additionally, SAD is a recognised mental health disorder which affects 8% of people in the UK every year.
+Additionally, SAD is a recognised mental health disorder that affects 8% of the UK every year.
 Also, the “winter blues affects 21% of the UK’s population.

+Seasonal affective disorder affects us both physically and mentally, and symptoms can be mild to severe.
 Depending on the weather, symptoms can start as early as August.
-But, usually, symptoms are worse November to February and dissipate around April.
-Seasonal affective disorder affects us both physically and mentally, and symptoms can be mild to severe.
+But, usually, symptoms are worse from November to February and dissipate around April.
 Symptoms may include fatigue, irritability, and notable lack of concentration, depression and anxiety.
 As a result, for some people, SAD can have a significant detrimental impact on their lives.

 Furthermore, we spend 90% of our time indoors unexposed to natural light and subjected to artificial light.
 Also, when we do go outside, we spend a considerable amount of time wearing sunglasses which blocks our exposure to sunlight.
 So, to reduce the effects of SAD, we need at least thirty minutes per-day outdoor exposure to natural light without sunglasses.